 The TA field value is the address of the STA transmitting the BlockAckReq frame or a bandwidth signaling TA.
 In a BlockAckReq frame transmitted by a VHT STA or an HE STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BAND-WIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.

+TGax Editor: Insert Figure 9-27 from the baseline, P802.11ak D6.0, and change as follows: